 As explained in another post, this rocket will be used to promote the Friends4Michael Foundation.
 It is a big rocket and should create a nice show for the people in attendance.
-I have not decided on a motor yet.
+The Madcow 8-inch DX3 rocket ( Toolkit Link ) is a beautiful kit that is well-made.
 It is a 98mm diameter motor mount.
 When I finalize the OpenRocket data, I will run simulations to determine the best motor for the task.

 I received the kit in two boxes right before Christmas.
 The parts are hefty and here is the kit after all the parts got a good wash with soap and water.